infinum/dotnet-handbook/Deployment/Build Pipelines/Github Actions.md

     # job sections for build, test and deploy
     ```

 - Pull requests: Trigger the workflow when a pull request is opened, synchronized, or closed.
-E.g. `develop` branch:

     ```yaml
     # name and env sections